 Health care research including qualitative and community participatory methods, and primary care based trials.

 Women's health: Joe co-leads the world's largest trial of medical management of heavy menstrual bleeding in primary care (ECLIPSE trial with J Gupta and clinical trials unit at University of Birmingham).
 Commissioned by NIHR-HTA Programme, this £1.8m trial involves over 60 centres, with over 15% of participants from ethnic minorities.
 The first results provided the most robust evidence available for first line treatment of this common problem for women, published in the New England Journal of Medicine in 2013.
 See www.youtube.com/watch?v=IybneDeaXUA .
 Major long-term follow up of outcomes for women and health services is still ongoing in primary care.

 Reducing inequality and responding to ethnic diversity in health care, and applied genetics:

 While often focusing on diverse ethnic communities, the generic application and utility of this research across populations and care settings is sought and emphasised.

-Current activity within the Applied Genetics and Ethnicity research group includes:
+Current activity within the Primary Care Stratified Medicine (PRISM) research group includes: